 1) Chooce Dive option - From Dive - Now your computer file directory will open.

 2) select the video that needs to be converted

 3) Choose cnovert to Mp4 and select convert.

 4) Depending on the length of your video this will take a few minutes.

 5) When completed you will find the converted MP4 file in your file director.

 6) Now you are ready to upload your Story to Share.

-We hope your questions were answered.
+We love to answer questions and hope your questions were answered.
 If not we want to know.
 You can use our Contact page to ask other questions or provide feedback.